jonassjoh/dspW245/README.md

 A Python3 library used to interface with the D-Link DSP-W245 and DSP-W115.

+Please note that some errors might occur when interfacing with the W115 since it seems to return different messages than the W245.
+To get around this you could remove lines 247 to 249 (including).

 The library is somewhat lacking in terms of what it can do.
 It could be expanded to support more operations.
 It could also be refactored to look prettier.
 I might revisit this in the future, but for the time being it is